gtancev/gtancev.github.io/_posts/2023-07-20-blind-calibration.md

 ### Step 1: Finding the subspaces.

 The subspaces are found by principal component analysis.
-Because the signals replicates, it suffices to set r = 1.
+Because the signals replicates, it suffices to set $r = 1$.
 In the general case, however, this needs to be determined experimentally.

 ```python
 from sklearn.preprocessing import StandardScaler